Big Pet Career List

 Police canine officer

-Rider, teach riding
+Rider, teach riding and therapeutic riding

 Shelter manager